TomShacham/http4js/docs/Request-and-response-api/index.md

 ## API

-We provide builder functions `Req` and `Res` because `Req` and `Res` conflict with other libraries using the same name, so you might write:
+We provide builder functions `Req` and `Res` because their full names `Request` and `Response` conflict with other libraries using the same names.
+So you might write:

 ```typescript
 get("/", async (req) => ResOf(200, "Hello, world!"))